ACCESS

 Private Charters & Tours in Central Japan

-The station is a stop on the Limited Express Thunderbird service which connects the city and Kyoto to Kanazawa on the north coast.
-As the northern terminus of the Hokuriku Shinkansen Line – running from Kanazawa to Tokyo via Nagano – Kanazawa is a convenient transport hub when heading to Nagano Central Japan.
+The station is a stop on the Limited Express Thunderbird service which connects the city to Tsuruga near the Sea of Japan coast.
+As the northern terminus of the Hokuriku Shinkansen Line – running from Tsuruga to Tokyo via Nagano and Kanazawa – Tsuruga has become an important stop when heading to Nagano and Central Japan.
 Similarly, Nagoya Station acts as another hub, directly accessible from Shin-Osaka and from where you can head into Central Japan.

 SHINKANSEN SERVICES TO / FROM SHIN-OSAKA